asyncapi/website/content/blog/automated-releases.md

 #### Docker

-For handling Docker, you can use some community-provided GitHub Action that abstracts Docker CLI.
+For handling Docker, you can use some community-provided GitHub action that abstracts Docker CLI.
 I don't think it is needed if you know Docker.
-Some of the commands you might want to also reuse during local development, like image building and have them behind npm script like `npm run docker-build`.
+You might also want to reuse some commands during local development, like image building, and have them behind an npm script like `npm run docker-build`.

 ```yaml
 - name: Release to Docker